ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 > Information about CI checks: https://clickhouse.com/docs/en/development/continuous-integration/

-#### CI Settings (Only check the boxes if you know what you are doing):
+#### CI Settings (Only check the boxes if you know what you are doing)

-Remember that all builds in Builds_1 and Builds_2 stages are always mandatory and will run independently of the checks below:
+All builds in Builds_1 and Builds_2 stages are always mandatory and will run independently of the checks below:

 - [ ] <!---ci_set_required--> Allow: All Required Checks